ethglobal/ethsanfrancisco-bounties/README.md

 ## Prize List

-Prizes are set up as Gitcoin bounties in [this very repo](https://github.com/ethglobal/ethsanfrancisco-bounties).
+Sponsor prizes are set up as Gitcoin bounties in [this very repo](https://github.com/ethglobal/ethsanfrancisco-bounties).
 Sponsors will be adding to these up until the hackathon begins so check back for new ones!
+The main prizes will be announced at the end of the hackathon as a surprise :)

 ## How to win prizes for dummies